dgroomes/my-github-explorer/README.md

 * [ ] Consider paginating through the results.
 This would be a cool application because we would see the table size grow.
 * [ ] Show the pre-constructed queries in codemirror (using a GraphiQL component).
 We want the syntax highlighting.
 Can we make them read-only?
-* [x] DONE Use Redux.
-I think I want to use Redux Sagas specifically.
-I don't grok Redux.
-I need to learn it an app that "does real things" like make HTTP requests and handles a rich UI.
-Hopefully I'll get it.
-I'm expecting the Redux devtools will be particularly useful, but jury is out.
-   * DONE Start by bringing in the dependencies and maybe doing a "hello world".
-   * DONE Port one instance of `setState` to Redux.
-The lowest level (the leaf node) is where `useEffect` uses `setState`.
-     We'll port over all other usages and the `useEffect` usages in a later task.
-     * DONE Redux wants only serializable data in the state.
-Makes sense (although profoundly limiting; but constraints can be good).
-Take only what I need in place of the `Response` object.
-   * DONE Port everything else to Redux (but don't get into Sagas yet)
 * [ ] Port to Redux Sagas
    * This is the real experiment: can we actually figure out how to implement the logic in Sagas?
-* [x] DONE Add Redux DevTools.
-   * Note: I completely misread the docs.
-I thought there was no standalone launcher for Redux DevTools, but there is.
-     It's called redux-devtools-cil.
-   * DONE Add instructions for running Redux DevTools from its CLI.
-   * DONE Add Redux DevTools client side stuff and make sure it can be connected to from the dev tool instance.
-   * DONE Co-opt the `start:react-devtools` script to also start the Redux DevTools.
-And figure out [how to exclude the package from the production build](https://github.com/reduxjs/redux-devtools/blob/main/docs/Walkthrough.md#exclude-devtools-from-production-builds).
 * [ ] Consider enforcing `noImplicitAny`
-* [x] DONE Consider adding Prettier or something.
-I'm mostly annoyed with arbitrarily using double and single quotes and using and not using semicolons.
-* [x] DONE (fixed, but `useFetch` now doesn't make sense.
-How do people do this?
-Just ignore unmounts for the clean up function?)
-      Defect: validation fetch request is getting cancelled prematurely.
-My `useFetch` must be buggy.
-* [x] DONE Stop setting state from render function.
-During the redux conversion, I started getting warnings about setting state from the render function.
-Totally (well 80%) makes sense to me, so I'll fix it.
-This is part of the process of grokking React.
-The trouble is in `useToken`.
-At this time, it's time to drop `useFetch` which I had previously marked as deprecated.
-It's so hard to make this work.
-* [x] DONE More robust error handling.
-We at least want to model basic error states and propagate a basic message.
 * [ ] Figure out some trick to prevent the app from initializing until Redux DevTools have attached.
 I don't think I'm getting all the early action history which is a shame.
 If I can get a comprehensive history, then I can delete some of the log statements.